Batman: The Ride: History

 Six Flags Over Texas announced a copy of Batman: The Ride on November 4, 1998.
 The ride would sit next to Mr. Freeze, being located towards the back of the park in a new Gotham City area.
 Batman: The Ride made its debut at Six Flags Over Texas on May 26, 1999.
 This location features a unique loading station themed as the Wayne Foundation Industrial Park, unlike the others which are labeled Gotham Public Works.
 As new Batman films were being released, Six Flags St. Louis opened their installation to coincide with 1995's Batman Forever, while Six Flags Over Georgia debuted theirs to coincide with 1997's Batman & Robin.

 In 2002, La Ronde in Montreal opened a mirror clone of the ride under the name Le Vampire (The Vampire).
 The name was the result of La Ronde, which is not a branded Six Flags park, lacking the necessary brand licensing agreement with Warner Bros. and DC Comics.
 It was expected to receive the Batman label when the park was scheduled to be converted to a Six Flags park in the mid-2000s, however, the plans were abandoned.
 Also in 2002, Warner Bros.
 Movie World Madrid opened another clone named Batman: La Fuga (Batman: The Escape).

 The final installation was constructed at Six Flags New Orleans in 2003, which was formerly located at Japanese amusement park Thrill Valley, where it operated as Gambit from 1995 to 2002.
-In 2005, the effects of Hurricane Katrina resulted in Six Flags abandoning the New Orleans park.
-The coaster remained abandoned for two years and was then relocated to Six Flags Fiesta Texas, where it was refurbished and repainted.
-The ride reopened as Goliath on April 18, 2008.
+In 2005, the park was flooded during Hurricane Katrina, resulting in Six Flags abandoning the property.
+The coaster remained abandoned for two years before being relocated to Six Flags Fiesta Texas, where it was refurbished and repainted.
+The ride reopened as Goliath on April 18, 2008, and was renamed Chupacabra in 2024.